haskell-cryptography/governance/GOVERNANCE.md

 * Prevent having a closed group of people having too much control over every aspect of a project.
 * To encourage and support part-time and occasional contributors to the projects.
 * To ensure continuity and stability through documentation, testing and benchmarking.
-* To listen to the needs of the community and industrial users, and lowering the barrier to industrial adoption.
+* To listen to the needs of the community and industrial users, and lower the barrier to industrial adoption.
 * To ensure that current security practices are easy for others and maintained within the ecosystem.
-* To ensure timely updates are published in the community package repository, like Hackage.
+* To ensure timely updates are published in community package repositories, such as Hackage.

 Examples of situations that we aim to avoid: